SolomonChrist/ProductivityApp/README.md

 In a world full of distractions, maintaining focus is a major challenge.
 Many people struggle with:
 - Procrastination and difficulty starting tasks.
 - Juggling multiple tools (timer, to-do list, music player).
-- Finding the right background audio that isn't distracting.
+- Being able to customize a tool to achieve flow state on YOUR TERMS!

 **This app solves these problems by providing a single, cohesive solution:**
 - A **structured Pomodoro timer** to break down work into manageable intervals.
 - An **integrated task list** to clarify your goals for each session.
-- **Adaptive soundscapes** that sync with your timer to guide you through focus and break periods seamlessly.
+- **Customizable soundscapes** that YOU get to choose.
 - **Gamification** to motivate you and reward consistency.

 ---